muhammadharoon26/YAML-Practice/README.md

 # YAML Practice
-#Contents Learned:
+Contents Learned:

         Objects
         Multi-Lines
         Lists
-#YAML is a data serialization language.
+YAML is a data serialization language.

-#YAML is a human friendly data serialization standard for all programming languages.
+YAML is a human-friendly data serialization standard for all programming languages.

-#YAML is a superset of JSON.
+YAML is a superset of JSON.

-#Learned how docker-compose works
+# Learned how docker-compose works